 In an early phase II dose-ranging study (Protocol 005) of raltegravir, treatment-experienced people with documented multiple antiretroviral class resistance and viral load above 5000 copies/ml were randomised to one of three raltegravir doses or placebo added to an optimised background regimen.
 At 24 weeks, raltegravir at any of the three doses (200mg, 400mg, or 600mg) provided better viral suppression than placebo (over 70% with viral load < 400 copies/ml vs 17% in placebo arm) with no dose-related toxicities.
 (Grinsztejn)

-BENCHMRK 1 and 2 studies are identical, international phase III studies that examined the efficacy of raltegravir in people with triple-class resistant HIV.
+BENCHMRK 1 and 2 studies were identical, international phase III studies that examined the efficacy of raltegravir in people with triple-class resistant HIV.
 Nearly 700 people with a median viral load over 50,000 copies/ml were randomised on a 2:1 basis to raltegravir 400mg twice daily or placebo, with a physician-selected optimised treatment background (OTB).

 At week 16, using intent-to-treat analysis, the raltegravir arm was found to be superior; 76% of people had viral load levels below 400 copies/ml vs 42% of those on placebo with OTB.
 Viral load less than 50 copies/ml was reached by 62% on the raltegravir arm vs 35% of those on placebo.
 By week 48, those levels were basically unchanged (62% vs 32% respectively).
 On the basis of these results, raltegravir gained marketing approval in the EU and US.
 (Cooper) (Steigbigel)